Swiss bank Wegelin to close after guilty plea

 Charles Miller, a Justice Department spokesman, declined to comment immediately.

-Wegelin admitted to charges of conspiracy in helping Americans evade taxes on at least $1.2 billion for nearly a decade.
+Wegelin admitted to charges of conspiracy in helping Americans evade taxes on at least $1.2 billion (747 million pounds) for nearly a decade.
 Wegelin agreed to pay $57.8 million to the United States in restitution and fines.

 Otto Bruderer, a managing partner at the bank, said in court that "Wegelin was aware that this conduct was wrong."